CMKronfeld/Hello-World/README.md

 ## Description

 This is a simple repository created for the purpose of demonstrating how to create an attractive README.md file using Markdown syntax.
-It includes customized section headings and showcases Markdown features such as headings, lists, and links.
+It includes customized section headings and showcases Markdown features such as headings, bold, italic, and links.

 ## Files Used